quaiion/llvm-practice/README.md

 ./entropy
 ```

-If you want the logs to be properly recorded to a separate file:
+If you want the instruction logs to be properly recorded to a separate file:

 ```bash
 cd build
 ./entropy > data/logs.dat
 ```

-To collect the statistics from the log file:
+To collect the instruction statistics from the log file:

 ```bash
 python3 src/analysis/instr_log_stat.py